-2.8 aperture is really wide open for a zoom lens, especially a zoom lens that has this kind of range, which makes it really nice for images.
+2.8 aperture is really wide open for a zoom lens, especially a zoom lens with this kind of range, making it really nice for images.

 This already has a nice shallow depth of field; it depends on what you’re shooting what kind of feel you want to get.

 I’ve been pleased with the 2.8 aperture on this.

 So, who is this lens for?
 What are its strengths?
 What are its weaknesses?

 So, again, very versatile lens; as far as who’s it for, it’s probably for you if you’re using a cropped censored canon body.

 Event photographers, wedding photographers, and most photographers will be able to utilize this focal length.

 With the 2.8 aperture on a zoom lens, this range of focal length is really the best.

 The focal length, the zoom range, and that wide aperture of 2.8 can get nice blurry backgrounds and also does fairly well in low light because of having that wide aperture.

 But for most situations with photography portraits, events, that kind of thing landscape certainly it’s fast enough.